-You can access this greenway by taking the #38 MetroBus and exit at intersection of Hazelwest and Howdershell Road.
+You can access this greenway by taking the #38 MetroBus and exiting at the intersection of Hazelwest and Howdershell Road.
 Walk 1.1 mile to Truman Park.
-(There is a sidewalk and it is a bit of a hilly walk)
+(There is a sidewalk and it is a bit of a hilly walk).

 You can park in Truman Park in Hazelwood.

 There is a little more than a third of a mile paved trail that extends from the fishing pond at the north of Harry St. Truman Park in Hazelwood toward the St. Stanislaus Conservation area, but does not yet connect.

 It is mostly shady with some rolling hills and is a quiet and peaceful place to walk, ride a bike or just sit and enjoy the sounds of birds chirping in the woods!
 There is parking at a trailhead near Truman Park Pond.